 Traction Socks – Sometimes my feet get chilly but slippery socks can be dangerous on deck.
 These socks have little rubber nubs on the bottom.

-Quakehold – I use this to secure picture frames, shells and other decorative items.
+Quakehold – I use this to secure picture frames, shells, and other decorative items.
 Sticks well and doesn’t leave any residue when you want to remove it.

 Dinghy Tub/Basket – We use it to transport all of our gear in the dinghy – sandy towels, snorkel gear, etc. Easy to rinse the sand off the bottom and keeps things from sliding all over the dinghy floor.